sunilmakkar/2016-Electoral-College-Simulation/BUSINESS_ANALYSIS.md

 ## Executive Summary

 The 2016 US Presidential Election is remembered as one of the most surprising outcomes in modern political history.
 But how fragile was that result?
-This analysis reveals that the election outcome was essentially a **coin flip** — small changes in just four states could have completely reversed the result.
+This analysis reveals that the election outcome was essentially a **coin flip**, small changes in just four states could have completely reversed the result.

 Using data-driven simulation across 1,000 scenarios, this project quantifies the electoral volatility that defined 2016 and provides insights into how narrow margins in swing states create enormous outcome uncertainty.